rachwo/Flow-pipeline/README.md

 library(ggridges)
 ```

-Running the full analysis (normalization, transformation and plotting) using flow cytometry data from 3 different timepoints:
+2. Run the full analysis (normalization, transformation and plotting) using flow cytometry data from 3 different timepoints.
+Make sure that you `setwd()` as the Parent directory (see **Directory hierarchy** above).

 ```
 cytoNorm(ref_bead_foldername = "day1",